 “Six cosy, family-friendly cottages (for 2-6), sharing a pool and games field, tucked away in an idyllic valley near Kingsbridge”

-There's plenty here to entertain kids of all ages for a week or longer: a heated indoor pool to neutralise rainy days, a 3/4-sized tennis court, football goals and ride-on tractors, a mini-playground with climbing frame and Wendy House, plus a trampoline and cinema evenings in their new 'Folly'.
+There's plenty here to entertain kids of all ages for a week or longer: a heated indoor pool and indoor playroom to neutralise rainy days, a 3/4-sized tennis court, football goals and ride-on tractors, a mini-playground with climbing frame and Wendy House, plus a trampoline and summer cinema evenings in their new 'Folly'.
 But don't lose your car keys completely.
 There are wonderful sands and surf at South Milton, stunning coastal paths to East Prawle, timeless hamlets with low-ceilinged pubs, and tempting delis to raid.